Park grounds and trails are open.

 Social Distancing required (stay 6' apart).

-D&H Canal Interpretive Center is currenlty closed - Opening date TBA.
+The D&H Canal Interpretive Center is currently closed - Opening date TBA.

 Step Back in Time